Save East River Park! Urge NYC to Develop a Resilient Plan with Consensus from Community!

 NYC Mayor Bill De Blasio has said that he wants to address climate change through progressive action and policy.
 However, his plan for East River Park is not progressive.
 Killing nearly 1,000 mature trees that absorb CO2 and other harmful gases in a park right next to a six-lane highway will cause even more irreversible damage to our immediate neighborhood and the earth’s climate.
 Bulldozing the park will destroy the wonderful biodiversity that includes 82 bird species, 96 insect species, and more than 200 plant species.

-The park would be closed for a minimum of 3.5 years, but given the city’s track record of projects, the community has no faith in this timeline.
+Most of the park would be closed for a minimum of five years, but given the city’s track record of projects, the community has no faith in this timeline.
 For instance, when the 1.2 mile East River Park Promenade, which needed repair, was closed in 2001, rebuilding didn’t start until 2005 with a two-year projected completion.
 It took until 2011 to finish it.
 That was a minor project compared to entirely rebuilding the whole park.
 This kind of delay is typical for public building projects in New York.
 Realistically, East River Park will be under construction for many many years.

 Meanwhile, the city proposals for alternate park spaces are either far afield or pitiful.

 There is a better plan.
 The community, including over 300 stakeholders, engaged in a collaborative community planning and design process that was led by Rebuild by Design.
 This over four-year process resulted in a plan that provided flood protection without closing and destroying the entire park.
 East River Park would become a natural floodplain with integrated earth berms.
 The refurbished park would reflect the diverse needs of the Lower East Side and East Village community.
 It was because of the strength of this community-led design, that this community secured $335 million in federal flood protection funding.

 This plan can be adapted to ensure that much of the park can be preserved and stay open during the building of flood protection along the FDR Drive.